EventStore/documentation/docs/clients/grpc/getting-started.md

 ### Creating an event

-You can write anything to EventStoreDB as events.
+You can write anything to KurrentDB as events.
 The client needs a byte array as the event payload.
 Normally, you'd use a serialized object, and it's up to you to choose the serialization method.

 ::: tip Server-side projections
 User-defined server-side projections require events to be serialized in JSON format.